 It’s pushing midnight and I’m working hard to get this published on FoodieBook Friday!
 I work in a public school district as a 12-month employee so we typically work our asses off this time of year.
 I’m also still sleeping in the recliner, because sleeping in bed still hurts my back when I try to flip over, and there are still some evening muscle relaxers getting me through.
 Needless to say, my posts have been sparse!

-I love scones, especially these scones, because unlike banana bread, they are not too sweet and they’re individual servings, like cookies so there’s no slicing involved.
-A family recipe that we all love is grandmas banana cake with coffee buttercream.
+I love scones, especially these scones, because, unlike banana bread, they are not too sweet and they’re individual servings.
+The flavors are based on a family recipe that we all love, grandmas banana cake with coffee buttercream.
 That’s what I was aiming for with the flavor combination, but they taste nothing like her soft, yellow layered cake with bananas and a buttery fluffy coffee frosting.
-I make it for husbands birthday.
+I make it for husband’s birthday.
 It’s amazing leftover for breakfast.
 So, I thought scones would be perfect, and I think these are pretty darned good!

 Banana Scones with Espresso Glaze